kennetpostigo/qnd/README.md

     app2: './path/to/app.js'
   },
   __dirname,
-  '/ouput', // location you want to place qnd output '/public/index.html' // location of the index.html file being served )(8001, true); // change the port number to 8001 and set sourceMaps to be generated
+  'ouput', // location you want to place qnd output '/public/index.html' // location of the index.html file being served )(8001, true); // change the port number to 8001 and set sourceMaps to be generated
 ```